 - Start in the proper position.

 - Look at your path.

-- Use mirrors on both sides.
+- · Use mirrors on both sides.

 - Back slowly.

 - Back and turn toward the driver's side whenever possible.

 - Use a helper whenever possible.

-- These rules are discussed in turn below.

 Start in the Proper Position.
 Put the vehicle in the best position to allow you to back safely.
 This position will depend on the type of backing to be done.